 All merit criteria are weighted equally.

-Further information on addressing the criteria in your application is provided in the Customer Guidelines.
+For more information on the merit criteria please refer to the Customer Guidelines.

-The ASBAS Northern Australia Tourism Initiative is currently not open to new applicants.
+The ASBAS Northern Australia Tourism Initiative is currently closed to new applicants.

 During a competitive, merit-based funding round, you can apply using the online application form.

 If you are successful and you accept an offer of funding, you must enter into a funding agreement with The Treasury, acting on behalf of the Commonwealth.